Thoughts on the things of the world

 tactile

-Touch the brick wall next time you pass it, run your hands along the boxwood bushes, lean your weight against the earth and feel your feet inside your shoes.
+Touch the brick wall next time you pass it, run your hands along the lavender and boxwood bushes.
+Smell your hands.
+Lean your weight against the earth and feel your feet there.
 Touch a wet leaf and get some water on your hands, look at your skin in the drops.
-Recognize what you carry.
-Your are not the one in the mirror.
-Look in the mirror and you are not there.

 6